x71c9/uranio-cli/README.md

 ##### TRX

-*Uranio TRX* creates Hooks that can be used to query the API from a client.
+`uranio-trx` creates Hooks that can be used to query the API from a client.

 > See [Hooks](#hooks)

 ##### ADM

-*Uranio Admin* creates a full Administration Panel that interact with the API.
+`uranio-adm` creates a full Administration Panel that interact with the API.

 ### Installation